emanuelmfonseca/sequencing-migration/README.md

 ## Contributing
 Contributions are welcome.
 Please open an issue or submit a pull request for any improvements.

+## Development and Testing Environment
+This pipeline was developed on a **MacBook 2020 with an M1 chip**.
+The tutorial associated with this project was tested on another machine with the same configuration.

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.